Implicit Regularization Effects of the Sobolev Norms in Image Processing: Numerical Computation of the Norms

 If we are interested in computing the $H^s$ norm of non-periodic functions on the domain $\Omega$ that is a compact subset of $\R^d$, we adopt the zero Neumann boundary condition~\cite{schechter1960negative} as the boundary condition for the Laplacian operator.
 As a result, rather than DFT, a consistent definition is through the discrete cosine transform (DCT) due to its relationship with the discrete Laplacian on a regular grid associated with the zero Neumann boundary condition, i.e.,

-where ${C}$ and ${C}^{-1}$ are matrices representing the DCT and its inverse, respectively.
-Moreover, $I$ is the identity matrix and $\Lambda$ is a diagonal matrix whose diagonal entries are eigenvalues of the discrete Laplacian with the zero Neumann boundary condition.
+where ${C}$ and ${C}^{-1}$ are matrices representing the DCT and its inverse, respectively, and $\Lambda$ is a diagonal matrix whose diagonal entries are eigenvalues of the discrete Laplacian with the zero Neumann boundary condition.
 One may observe that~\eqref{eq:Hs_DCT} shares great similarity with~\eqref{eq:Hs_def} except for the facts that DFT is replaced with DCT and the diagonal matrix also varies according to eigenvectors and eigenvalues of the discrete Laplacian with different boundary conditions.